ckipp01/chronica/wiki/javascript.md

 # javascript

 When I first started learning programming, JavaScript was my introduction into what was really possible with programming.
-It's the language I currently feel most comfortable with and have the most experience with.
-In the last year say my JS has changed to a more functional style favoring immutability, pure functions, and higher order functions.
-This came as a result of working with Scala in my day job.
+I built a lot of small little projects with it that taught me a ton.
+The ability to get up and running quickly, and the ability to pretty much run anywhere is such a great thing for newcomers.
+I'll also enjoy tinkering around with JS even if I don't use it on a daily basis anymore.

 Below I've listed a few resources that have really helped me with JavaScript and that I'd recommend to anyone.